unfoldingWord/uW-Tools-Collab/UW_TRANSLATION_RESOURCES_GUIDE.md

 ### Wildcard Support
 ```
 rc://en/ult/book/*                # Any book in English ULT
-rc://*/ult/book/gen               # Genesis in ULT in any language
+rc://*/ult/book/gen               # Genesis in ULT in any language (Default)
 rc://en/*/book/gen/01/01          # Genesis 1:1 in any English translation
 ```

+Language wildcards in RC links are commonly used for language codes (e.g. `rc://*/ult/book/gen`) because they allow applications to dynamically resolve the appropriate language based on user preferences and settings.
+Rather than hardcoding specific language codes, using wildcards enables the same RC link structure to work across multiple languages.
+The application's language selection feature determines which language resources to load when resolving these wildcarded links.
+This pattern promotes resource reusability and simplifies multilingual support.

 ### Link Resolution Process